-19. I went into Oakbank during the summer of 1969.
-Miss social worker got involved with me when I was in Oakbank.
+19. I went into Oakbank during MCF 1969.
+Miss MCF social worker got involved with me when I was in Oakbank.

 - 20. The only time I got into trouble in Oakbank was the weekend Aberdeen won the Scottish cup in 1969 and they paraded through Aberdeen.
 Some of us jumped over the fence to watch them and the staff thought we had absconded.
-Mr saw us because he was watching the parade too.
-I wasn't put on report and I wasn't belted because they had banned the belt whenever Mr state, who was previously, had retired. - 21.
+Mr ERM saw us because he was watching the parade too.
+I wasn't put on report and I wasn't belted because they had banned the belt whenever Mr GZH - 21.
 When I left Oakbank I went back to Perth.
-My mum got me a job as a fitter with a firm called contract of and being in July 1970.
-I was in and out of court and being admonished up until the age of fourteen. - 22.
+My mum got me a job as a fitter with a firm called contract of an and and an and and an and an and being admonished up until the age of fourteen. - 22.
 I was sent to Rossie Farm for fighting at a football match.
 It was a St Johnstone versus Aberdeen game which was played in Perth.
 The fight took place outside the football park but it happened not long after the Ibrox disaster and this was mentioned in court.
 I was sent to Herstane remand home for a couple of weeks and then I was sent to Rossie Farm.
+LOF took me there from Herstane.
+He was a governor and he was a police bailey at Court.
+He also frequented Herstane.
+Rossie Farm was where all the trouble started.